 Please note that all models mentioned in this Q&A have been discontinued.
 However, it has been updated to cover the most recent operating system support and can be quite helpful for anyone considering either of these devices on the used market.

-From a quick look at the front of both models side-by-side it would be unlikely that the casual observer would notice a difference -- each have an identical 3.5" display with 320x480 resolution at 163 ppi -- although the 3G model does have a slightly wider black frame around the screen.
+From a quick look at the front of both models side-by-side it would be unlikely that the casual observer would notice a difference -- each have an identical 3.5" display with 320x480 resolution at 163 ppi (although the specific display parts are different) -- the 3G model does have a slightly wider black frame around the screen.